foesine/Version_Control_Project/Final_Project.md

 ### When to use it
 Cherry-picking whilst interesting feature requires thoughtful application.
 There are many possible uses for this command such as -for exemple-  work in team environments where precise coordination is essential.
-Cherry-picking enables workers to select specific commitsand incorporate only the necessary changes.
-For instance, this practice can be usefull when rectifying accidental changes made to a wrong branch.
+Cherry-picking enables workers to select specific commits and incorporate only the necessary changes.
+For instance, this practice can be usefull when rectifying accidental changes made to a wrong branch. ([Git-cherry-pick](#geeks))
 Another helpful application of ```git cherry-pick ``` is error correction, specifically adressing "bugs".
-This command makes the process of the fixes easier in a way, that it combines multiple git commands such as ```git show ```, committing process and branch switching into one single comand.
-Lastly, undoing certain changes or restoring lost commits can be also a useful function of cherry-pick comand.
+This command makes the process of the fixes easier in a way, that it combines multiple git commands such as ```git show ```, committing process and branch switching into one single comand.Lastly, undoing certain changes or restoring lost commits can be also a useful function of cherry-pick comand. ([Git cherry pick](#Atlassian))

 ### When to not use it
-As glamurous as it sounds, there are some things that needs to be taken into consideration while cherry-picking.
-Cherry-picking essetially creates two copies of one commit.
-That being said, if one of the branches with the commit gets modified, it can lead to a bigger future problem with somebody's trying to merge the two branches.
+As appealing as it may seem, there are ertain limitations to ```git cherry-pick``` command.
+Cherry-picking essetially creates two copies of the same commit.
+That being said, if one of the branches with the commit gets modified, it can potentially create challenges when attempting to merge these two branches in the future.
+This issue might cause problems, especially while working on collaborative team projects,  thus highlighting that the very advantage of this command can be considered a drawback. ([Chen,2018](#devblogs))

+## Discussion and Conclusion

 ## Sources